Original Saltwater Fly Patterns

 Blitz Buster 2.0 (2021)

-Oceanfront anchovy blitzes are fantastic fall events for Northeast surf anglers – compared with mullet and large bunker, anchovies are small, rather delicate prey that are easily corralled by game fish that hem them into shoreline corners and pockets (e.g., where the sand abuts beach groins, jetties, boulder fields, and other structures).
+Oceanfront anchovy blitzes are fantastic fall events for Northeast surf anglers – compared with mullet and large bunker, anchovies and sand eels are small, rather delicate prey that are easily corralled by game fish that hem them into shoreline corners and pockets (e.g., where the sand abuts beach groins, jetties, boulder fields, and other structures).
 Their slow-moving schools are typically large and frequently they completely stall – sometimes for days – within these beachfront features, as striped bass, bluefish, hickory shad and false albacore periodically raid them mercilessly for ultra-easy fall-run feeding until the once significant biomass is reduced to fragments, if there are any anchovies left at all.

 Fly rodders generally do well in these events simply because anchovies are small prey that are readily imitated with flies.
 Savvy spinners, however, manage some fish, too, with small Deadly Dicks and very small teasers (often handed to them by generous fly rodders) fastened ahead of their plug or spoon.
 But anchovy blitzes are made to order for fly anglers.

 Similar to baby bunker, the dead and wounded flail about within the maelstrom as they gradually descend to the bottom.
-But anchovies are relatively tiny and usually they’re inhaled by the mouthful by hungry game, making the Blitz Buster fly concept described above less effective and it’s entirely unnecessary and there’s a much better approach.
+But anchovies and sand eels are relatively tiny and usually they’re inhaled by the mouthful by hungry game, making the Blitz Buster fly concept described above less effective and it’s entirely unnecessary and there’s a much better approach.
 By utilizing weight in the pattern with Clouser-style lead eyes, anglers can capitalize on three concurrent phenomena: first – disabled anchovies are naturally headed to the bottom making weighted flies a sensible choice, second – by fishing your fly below the melee overhead, your fly will be separated from throngs of naturals in the upper water column, becoming more noticeable and easily singled out by the fish, and third (most important) – while bait is being ravaged high in the water overhead, other fish (particularly larger, lazier and less aggressive feeders like big stripers) often prefer to lay low and mop up the easy snacks under the blitz.
 The Blitz Buster 2.0 completes this strategy perfectly.

 Anchovies are naturally pinkish or flesh tone, but when under duress, their schools can “light up”, appearing rather orange at times.
 Their backs are quite iridescent and often flicker green in the water with bright sun.
 I have found the chartreuse and orange color themes described in the recipes for these patterns to be effective colors, but I’m certain other colors may be substituted successfully.
 Further evidence substantiating the effectiveness of bright green for imitating anchovies is the green Deadly Dick, a consistently consistent go-to spoon among spin anglers when anchovies are in town.
 I like to pitch my Blitz Buster 2.0 right into the middle for the blitz, leave a bit of slack in the line and let the fly slowly fall to the bottom, twitching it every few seconds on the way down.
 If it makes it to the bottom, I slowly nudge the fly in with delicate wrist turns till it’s no longer under the blitz, but it usually doesn’t make it that far . . .